- School of Professional Studies

 - Contact Us

 The University of the Incarnate Word's Extended Academic Programs (EAP) provides educational opportunities for adults wanting to earn a college degree.
-EAP offers both undergraduate and graduate degrees in a non-traditional format through the School of Professional Studies and the School of Applied Sciences.
+EAP offers both undergraduate and graduate degrees in a non-traditional format through the School of Professional Studies.
 There are three centers in San Antonio and one in Corpus Christi for those students interested in taking classes in a classroom during evenings, nights or weekends.
 Classes are also available 100% online, asynchronously for students who need extra flexibility in their class schedule or living in a remote area.
 The School of Professional Studies also offers personal development opportunities for professionals needing continuing education and/or who want to earn a certificate to reach their career goals.

 We believe in: